bavanya/DNN_forPrecipitationPrediction/README.md

 2. Climate resilience
 3. Neuroscience

+**Experimental observation**
+I have built models using tensorflow in one notebook and using pytorch in another for the same problem.

 **An intriguing point on this topic**

 In this implementation, we build predictive model taking the numerical data i.e the features, latitude and longitude as input to obtain the precipitation predictions.